axibase/atsd/rule-engine/functions-statistical.md

   diff(string i) double
 ```

-Difference between the last value and value at `currentTime - interval`.
+Calculates difference between the last value and value at `currentTime - interval`.

-Interval `i` specified as 'count unit', for example '5 minute'.
+Interval `i` specified as `count unit`, for example `5 minute`.

 ## `delta`